AlanaMarie/AD5-check-ip-address/README.md

-# Een IP-adres controlleren met Regex
+# Check an IPv4-address with Regex
-Controlleer een IP-adres aan de hand van een Reguliere Expressie in C#.
+Check if an IPv4-address is legit by using Regex.

-## Vereisten
+## Requirements
 - Visual Studio 2015